-To change any of the details, click on the corresponding "Change" on the same row.
+To change any of the details for a Club, click on the corresponding "Change" on the same row.
 Another screen will be presented allowing you to enter new details.
 New details are saved by clicking "Save".
 Old details are retained by clicking "Cancel".